en

 Inuyama Biyori Kimono Rental Shop entrance.
 Image via Inuyama Komachi Kimono Rental Shop

-Enjoy wearing a casual kimono, hakama, or yukata.
-This small kimono rental shop has over 100 kimono, hear accessories, kimono shoes, umbrellas, etc.
+Enjoy wearing a casual Kimono, hakama, or yukata.
+This small Kimono rental shop has over 100 items to choose from including Kimono, hair accessories, Kimono shoes, and umbrellas.

 Inuyama Komachi Kimono Rental Shop (犬山小町)